daguenther/Z2A/Procedures/Staff.md

 * SC3: Advanced knowledge of technology
 * SC4: Extremely competent with technology

-It is not an absolute that an individual will be able to use a I/U4 because they are have SC4.
+It is not an absolute that an individual will be able to use a I/U# because they are have SC#.
 But it does mean that the individual is capable of learning the piece of software on their own.

 ## Support Staff

-Support IT staff should qualify as having SC - 4.
+Support IT staff should qualify as having SC4.

-* For every SC0: the school must have 1/4 SC4
+* For every person with SC0: the school must have 1/4 SC4
-* For every SC1: the school must have 1/8 SC4
+* For every person with SC1: the school must have 1/8 SC4
-* For every SC2: the school must have 1/16 SC4
+* For every person with SC2: the school must have 1/16 SC4
-* For every SC3: the school must have 1/32 SC4
+* For every person with SC3: the school must have 1/32 SC4

 Example: for every 8 teachers that have SC1, there must be one IT support staff.